anhle271090/designing_a_microservice_architecture/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-Starting with frontend developer position and going through many different projects.
+Starting with a frontend developer position and going through many different projects, I have been working on building a microservice system with a lot of challenges.
-I have been working for building microservices system with alot of challenges.
-So I wrote this project just for reminding me what I have done wrong and right so far.
+I wrote this project to remind myself of what I have done wrong and right so far.

-Here's some of my main points:
+Here are some of my main points:
-* Mistakes that give microservices a bad implementation.
+* Mistakes that lead to a bad implementation of microservices.
-* Correcting mistakes continuously to build a better microservices (I'm sure that It's still not good enough)
+* Correcting mistakes continuously to build better microservices (I'm sure that it's still not good enough)
 * My lessons learned

-Of course, this is only my own experiences.
+Of course, this is only based on my own experiences.
 Thanks to all the people!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>